Skip to content

 Passing arguments to Android ViewModel

 I’ll explore two different approaches of using type-safe Jetpack Compose navigation together with Hilt.
-Generally if you have some details screen, to know which detail to present there you need an ID.
+As an update, ill check it in navigation 3 as well.
+Generally if you have some details screen, to know which detail to present you need an ID.
 It’s usually passed along during navigation.

 Table of Contents